What are Fibres?

-Fibres are a thread like structures that are long, thin and flexible.
+Fibres are thread-like structures that are long, thin and flexible.
 These may be spun into yarns and then made into fabrics.
 There can be different types of fibres.
 On the basis of their origin, fibres are classified as natural fibres and synthetic fibres.
 Synthetic fibres can be produced in laboratory and can be cheaper compared to natural fibres but natural fibres are much more comfortable.

 Natural fibres are the fibres that are obtained from plants, animals or mineral sources.
-Some of the examples are cotton, silk, wool etc. Natural fibres can again be divided into two types based on their source i.e. plants and animals.
+Some examples are cotton, silk, wool etc. Natural fibres can again be divided into two types based on their source i.e. plants and animals.

-Animal fibres: These are the fibres that are obtained from animals.
+1. Animal fibres: These are the fibres that are obtained from animals.
 For example Wool, silk etc.

 - Wool: Wool is a natural textile fibre obtained from sheep, goats and camels.
 It traps a lot of air.
 Air is a bad conductor of heat.
 This makes clothes made from wool useful in winter.

-Plant fibres: These are the ones that are obtained from plants.
+2. Plant fibres: These are the ones that are obtained from plants.
 These fibres are extracted from the plants to make fabrics.

-Synthetic fibres are the man-made polymers designed to make a fabric.
+Synthetic fibres are man-made polymers designed to make a fabric.
 Polymers are obtained when many small units are joined together chemically.

 - Rayon: It is made from wood pulp.
 It is also known as artificial silk as it has characteristics resembling silk.
 Rayon is mainly used in clothing, carpets, medical dressings and for insulation.

 - Nylon: It was the first synthetic fibre.
 It is used in the making of ropes, sleeping bags, parachutes, different types of clothes, etc. It is one of the strongest fibres known to us.

-Advantages of synthetic fibres:
+Advantages of Synthetic Fibres: